trama/Acta-Imeko-Latex-Class/README.md

 At the moment the package has not yet been published on CTAN, and hence cannot be installed through the usual channels (TeX Live package manager, MikTeX, etc.).

 The most simple ways to have the package working properly are:
-- download the latest release and unpack it in your preferred folder;
+- download the latest release and unpack it in a place of your preference;
-- inside the folder there is a __bare_article__ folder, which serves as a skeleton file to start typing your paper.
+- inside, you can find a folder named _bare article template_  which serves as a skeleton to start typing your paper.

-- copy the three files (imeko_acta.cls, imeko_acta.bst and imeko.png) in the same folder of your LaTeX files (the sources of your paper)
+Another convenient way could be to copy&paste the three files inside the folder _class_ (they are imeko_acta.cls, imeko_acta.bst and imeko.png) into the same folder of your LaTeX files (the sources of your paper)

-- if you plan to use it several times, put it in your local TEXMF folder, usually under your home dir (please refer to online guides to locate the exact position of this folder).
+**NOTE**: if you plan to use it several times, you may consider to put them in your local TEXMF folder, usually under your home dir (please refer to online guides to locate the exact position of this folder).

 ## HISTORY
 A first draft of the class was produced by Corey Stambaugh (corey.stambaugh @ nist.gov) more or less 09/12/2018.